cache2k/cache2k/src/site/markdown/storage.md

 - *mitigate and ignore*: If put() fails, try to remove the entry, if this works ignore the problem
 - *ignore*: Just count the error. get() returns null

+### Future Improvements

+Support for shaky storage should be better.
+A network connected storage should be able to allow temporary exceptions and get back online later.
+Ideas:

+   * Queue in storage operations and play back the changes when the storage becomes online later.
+     This is essentially an asynchronous operation mode.
+   * For put: Pin the entry in the heap cache and just schedule a redo.

 ## Monitoring

 General counters?